-You cannot install or run the 32-bit version of Splunk Enterprise for Windows on a 64-bit Windows system.
-You also cannot install Splunk Enterprise on a machine that runs an unsupported OS (for example, on a machine that runs Windows Server 2003.)
+You cannot install or run the 32-bit version of Splunk Enterprise for Windows on a 64-bit Windows machine.
+You also cannot install Splunk Enterprise on a machine that runs an unsupported OS.
+For example, you cannot install Splunk Enterprise on a machine that runs Windows Server 2003.
 See System requirements.
 If you attempt to run the installer in such a way, it warns you and prevents the installation.

-If you want to install the Splunk universal forwarder, see Install a Windows universal forwarder from an installer in the Universal Forwarder manual.
-The universal forwarder is a separate installer from the Splunk Enterprise installer.
+Note: If, rather than installing Splunk Enterprise, you want to install the Splunk universal forwarder, see Install a Windows universal forwarder in the Universal Forwarder manual.
+The universal forwarder is a separate executable from Splunk Enterprise and uses a different installer.

 If you plan to upgrade Splunk Enterprise, see How to upgrade Splunk Enterprise for instructions and migration considerations before proceeding.